Driving in the UK, Driving Licence and Car Insurance

 See here for information regarding driving in the UK with a non-British driving licence, for European Nationals and also for those whose driving licence is issued outside of the EU.

-Many of our families request an au pair or foreign nanny or elderly companion who can drive.
-However it is worth considering if there is any alternative to requiring your nanny or au pair to drive.
-The cost of insuring a nanny or au pair, particularly if they are young or if they have been living abroad and are not familiar with driving in the UK, can be high.
+Many of our families request a candidate who can drive.
+However, it is worth considering if there is another alternative.
+The cost of insuring a nanny, elderly carer companion or au pair, can be high, particularly if they are young or if they have been living abroad and are not familiar with driving in the UK.
 Some families find that it is cheaper to arrange for a taxi or Uber for the occasional journey.
 Those living in town can take public transport instead and maybe just opt for a taxi on the rainy days.
+On the other hand, candidate engaged with families in the countryside probably do need to drive.
+Not driving could lead to isolation and, subsequently, to other problems.

 Some of our clients have found it cheaper in the long-run to purchase an additional car for their nanny / au pair to use rather than insure them on their main family car each year.
 Insuring drivers on a insurance ‘group 1’ car is significantly less costly.